Whatever stage your business is at, tax planning can provide significant reductions in your tax bill.

 Granting share options to employees as a way of incentivising and retaining key personnel should be approached with tax-efficiency in mind.
 Certain tax-approved options schemes, such as Enterprise Management Incentives (EMI), can be highly tax-efficient while remaining attractive to key employees.

-The Enterprise Investment Scheme (EIS), and its newer counterpart the Seed Enterprise Investment Scheme (SEIS), offers a way for smaller businesses to raise funds by incentivising larger companies to invest and purchase shares by offering tax reliefs to the investors.
+The Enterprise Investment Scheme (EIS), and its counterpart the Seed Enterprise Investment Scheme (SEIS), offers smaller businesses options to raise funds by incentivising larger companies to invest and purchase shares by offering tax reliefs to the investors.

 Where the criteria are met, the investors will enjoy reliefs on income tax and capital gains tax on their investments.